grammyjs/nestjs/packages/grammy-nestjs/README.md

 ### Webhooks

-If you want to configure a telegram bot webhook, you need to get a middleware via `getBotToken` helper in your `main.ts` file.
+If you want to configure a telegram bot webhook, you need to get a middleware via `getBotToken` helper in your `index.ts` file.

 To access it, you must use the `app.get()` method, followed by the provider reference: